 Overview

 Explicit, developer-triggered hook for registering and unregistering the current user’s device for push notifications.
 Unlike auth-token restoration, requesting OS or browser push permission is a deliberate action and should happen in response to a user gesture (for example, when they opt in to notifications in your settings screen) — not silently on mount.
+Calling it once per device is enough.
+Mounting the hook (which apps do on any screen holding a notification setting) also installs the SDK’s device-token rotation handling, so bindings stay correct without the app re-registering on every launch.
 The hook accepts a platform adapter that abstracts the platform-specific permission and token-retrieval steps.
-Three adapters are available out of the box:| Adapter | Package | Platform |
+Three adapters are available out of the box:Usage Example

 Parameters